hivesolutions/appier/doc/templates.md

 and others, should be stored inside the `static` directory (read the [Structure](structure.md) documentation for more details on how the app file structure works).

+## Access control

+The template can be processed in such a way, as to show different content depending on whether a user is logged in or not, and what access rights that user has.
+To learn more, read the [Access Control](access_control.md) documentation.

 ## Internationalization i18n

 Appier supports both the localization thought template output using the `locale` filter